n8henrie/n8henrie.github.io/_posts/2012-12-28-macbook-pro-ssd-upgrade-results.md

 * <a target="_blank" href="https://pinboard.in/u:n8henrie/t:ssd/">My SSD Tag at Pinboard.in</a>

-At this time, I still haven’t done anything with the DVD drive.
-I rarely need it, and I figure I can just use OSX’s built-in hardware sharing to use my roommate’s DVD drive if needed.
+At this time, I still haven't done anything with the DVD drive.
+I rarely need it, and I figure I can just use OSX's built-in hardware sharing to use my roommate's DVD drive if needed.
 However, for those of you that need one, you can use something like this <a target="_blank" href="http://www.amazon.com/gp/product/B00724YQSY/ref=as_li_ss_tl?ie=UTF8&tag=n8henriecom-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=B00724YQSY">SuperDrive Enclosure</a> for little under $40 to turn your old DVD drive into an external, USB-connected DVD drive.

-It’s been a little over 6 weeks since I finished the upgrade, and I am 100% satisfied so far.
+It's been a little over 6 weeks since I finished the upgrade, and I am 100% satisfied so far.
 Let me know in the comments if you have any questions!